clxxiii/advent-of-code/2021/08/notes.md

 3: 5 Segments, Contains all segments from 1.

-5: 5 Segments, Shares 3 numbers from 4
+5: 5 Segments, Shares 3 segments from 4

 2: 5 Segments.
-The remaining 5 segment number
+Shares 2 segments from 4

 6: 6 Segments, Only missing segment is a segment in 1

 0: 6 segments, Only missing segment is a segment from 4.

-9: 6 Segments, The remaining 6 segment number.
+9: 6 Segments, Only missing segment is not a segment from 4

 **Once we find the numbers, we can then just compare each displayed number to the segments in every determined number.**